InWILL/Locale_Remulator/README.md

 ## License

-This project is licensed under the LGPL-3.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the LGPL-3.0 License - see the [LICENSE](LICENSE) file for details